hbctraining/Intro-to-Shell/lessons/01_the_filesystem.md

 ```

 to see a numbered list of recent commands, including this just issues
 `history` command.
+Only a certain number of commands are stored and displayed with `history`, there is a way to modify this to store a different number.

-> Only a certain number of commands are stored and displayed with `history`, there is a way to modify this to store a different number.
+> **NOTE:** So far we have only run very short commands that have few or no arguments, and so it would be faster to just retype it than to check the history.
+However, as you start to run analyses on the commadn-line you will find your commands to be more complex and the history to be very useful!

 **Other handy command-related shortcuts**